New Zealand Again Tops The Corruption Perceptions Index

 Corruption undermines an equitable response to COVID-19 and other crises, highlighting the importance of transparency and anti-corruption measures in emergency situations.

 "The full impact of the global pandemic on the CPI will not be seen for a year or two, but the firm but open response shown by our whole parliament strengthens our reputation as a fair and safe country to trade with and to visit.
-At the same time crises breed corruption and we must stay vigilant," she adds.
+At the same time crisis breeds corruption and we must stay vigilant," she adds.